nest/nest-simulator/doc/guides/recording_from_simulations.rst

 data paths or filesystem permissions and allows a convenient readout of data by the user after simulation.

-Each recording backend provides a different set of parameters (explained in the backend documentation below) that will be included in the model status dictionary once the backend is set.
-This means that they can only be reviewed and changed *after* the backend has been selected.
+Each recording backend may provide a specific set of parameters (explained in the backend documentation below) that will be included in the model status dictionary once the backend is set.
+This means that these parameters can only be reviewed and changed *after* the backend has been selected.
+In particular, recording-device specific per-device parameters cannot be set using ``SetDefaults``, but must rather be supplied either in the call to ``Create`` or set on an instance using ``SetStatus()``.

 .. note::
    Even though parameters of different recording backends may have the